-6.16.7 Loss of Competition Points - Slow Over Rates
+8. Loss of Competition Points - Slow Over Rates

-- (a) Teams shall lose competition points when the appointed umpire deems that a team has not completed its innings within the required over rate which is 15 overs per hour. - (b) A penalty of three competition points shall be applicable once a team has been penalised a total of seven (7) overs across the preliminary rounds.
-An additional one competition point will be deducted for each subsequent over the umpires adjudicate a team to be behind the over rate across the preliminary rounds. - (c) Over rates will be determined at the rate of one over required for every four minutes of clock time each innings, using the following table.
-A penalty can only be applied for an innings of 100 minutes or more in duration.
+- (a) Teams shall lose competition points when the appointed umpire deems that a team has not completed its innings within the required over rate which is 15 overs per hour. - (b) Over rates will be determined at the rate of one over required for every four minutes of clock time each innings, using the following table.
+A penalty can only be applied for an innings of 120 minutes or more in duration.
 Refer to Over Rate Table below.